-For Nonelective Contributions, the following Employees will be excluded from the Plan: Adjunct Faculty, Affiliate Faculty, Senior Lecturer..
+Leased employees and project employees are excluded from the Plan.
 See the Plan Administrator for additional information if you are not sure if this affects you.

 Reclassified Employee

 Regardless of the above, if it is determined that your Employer erroneously classified you as a non-Employee and you should have been treated as an Employee, you are not entitled to participate in the Plan.